top of page

 An invitation

 I’m imperfect at this practice.
-I show myself compassion and don’t beat myself up when I miss the pause.
+I show myself compassion and don’t beat myself up when I neglect this reflection.
 And, I am pausing for this practice much more often.
-I wanted to share this—to introduce you, remind you, reinforce for you, the value of the reflective pause.
-I am feeling sticky gains in my own learning and progress, so I invite you to practice these three simple, critical questions after your next information binge.
-Or after a project, at a meeting, or in an invigorating discussion.
-Or to share this article with someone and have a conversation.
-The questions can apply just about anywhere.
+I wanted to share the value of the reflective pause.

-49 views0 comments
+50 views0 comments

 bottom of page